 Our current code (2020) requires arc-faults in all areas of the home, including bathrooms, unfinished basements, unfinished attics, garages, and outside wiring.
 An arc-fault circuit breaker can detect “arcs.”

-The best way to explain this is to imagine two wires loosely spliced together.
+The best way to explain this concept is to imagine two wires loosely spliced together.
 The electricity is now “arcing” between the wires.
-This arcing creates heat, which can create a fire.
-The arc fault circuit breaker detects that arc and trips the circuit breaker before a problem occurs.
+This arcing creates heat, which can start a fire.
+The arc-fault circuit breaker detects that arc and trips the circuit breaker before a problem occurs.

-- Faulty transformers (typically under cabinet lighting)
+- Faulty transformers (which are typically under cabinet lighting)

-- Bad neutral connections at main service
+- Bad neutral connections at the main service

 - Voltage fluctuations

-- And as stated above, motors.
-Especially vacuums!
+- And as stated above, motors… especially vacuums!

-Additional Electrical Troubleshooting
+Other Electrical Troubleshooting

-- Standard circuit breaker tripping constantly or randomly
+- Standard circuit-breaker tripping (consistently or randomly)

-- Flickering lights, one light, or entire home
+- Flickering lights (one light or entire home)

-- Outlets, lights, switches not working
+- Outlets, lights, and switches not working

 - LED lighting issues